-When the eBundle is complete you then need to provide copies of the eBundle to your barrister, and to the other side (together with any other bundles which are to be provided at the same time such as perhaps a Core Bundle) using the agreed file transfer system.
-You may need to provide hardcopies.
+You need to provide copies of the eBundle PDF to your barrister, and to the other side (together with any other PDF bundles which are to be provided at the same time such as perhaps a Core Bundle) using the agreed file transfer system.

+You provide the same PDFs to the tribunal office.
 Most tribunals have a document uploading facility which can be accessed on the web.
-Depending on the tribunal, use of its document upload system may be compulsory or it may simply be an option available to be used for eBundles which are too large to send as email attachments.
+Depending on the tribunal, use of its document upload system may be compulsory for all PDFs or it may simply be an option available to be used for PDFs which are too large to send as email attachments.

 It is important to make sure, so far as you are able, that the eBundle is complete before you send it out so that this situation does not arise.
 But if, after the eBundle has been sent out, it were to become apparent that an important document or documents had been missed out, you would need to create a supplementary eBundle, containing just the extra documents, to be used alongside the original eBundle.
 Having a main eBundle containing most documents and some further documents in a supplementary eBundle is not ideal.
 If all documents are in the main eBundle then they can be arranged in the best logical (e.g. usually chronological) sequence whereas if some documents are in a supplementary eBundle those documents are being provided outside the most useful sequence.
 So you should make sure, as far as you can, that the eBundle is complete before you send it out.